BrendanK17/IOT522W/README.md

-# IOT522W Project Setup Guide
+# DeskDash Project Setup Guide

-This guide will help you download and run this project on your own computer.
+This guide will help you download and run DeskDash locally.

 ---

 ## Getting Started

-Follow these steps to download this project and run it on your computer.
+Follow these steps to download DeskDash and run it on your computer.

 ### What You Need
 Before you begin, make sure you have the following installed: